Araripe manakin: Diet

 This species consumes both plant and animal materials as part of their diet.
 Approximately 80% of their diet comes from the plant Clidemia biserrata.
 Araripe Manakins consume fruit and arthropods, although fruits are the primary item in their diet.
 Females have a more diverse diet than males, because the more cryptic olive-green plumage of females provides them with a greater degree of camouflage in forests, allowing them to find food with less predation, meanwhile, males are a very bright white color, which makes them more vulnerable to predation.
 Females also have a longer bill, which allows them to manipulate more types of fruit than males are able to handle and digest.

+Breeding

+Females lay 1- or 2-egg clutches and may attempt renesting if the nest fails.
+The Araripe Manakin's nesting period corresponds to the rainy season of approximately 6 months, and its annual reproductive capacity is 2 fledglings.

 Distribution

 This species is endemic to the Chapada do Araripe (Araripe uplands) in the Brazilian state of Ceará in the north eastern region of the country.
 It is only fifty kilometres long and one kilometre wide and the typical habitat apparently is a consequence of the soils formed from the Santana Formation limestone.
 The pure breeding range has a size of only 1 km2 and lies in a theme park.
 It is likely to be more widespread than presently known, although surveys in nearby Balneario das Caldas failed to locate any individuals.